Valkatraz/XposedGBModule/README.md

    - Check `getStringSet`.
 There is no good solution.
 If you find, please tell me.
 Currently I just use a trick.

+   - Check `ArrayAdapter.addAll`.

+   - Check `NotificationBuilder`.
+GingerBread doesn't support empty Intent.
+So if there is no intent, just add one.

+        NotificationBuilder.setContentIntent(PendingIntent.getActivity(context, 0, new Intent(), 0));

    And I think you may refer to the xposed modules back-ported by me:

    - [XPrivacy](http://github.com/liudongmiao/XPrivacy): Its difficult.